Texting Guide For Nurses In 2026

 Step 5: Automate Follow-Ups and Review Requests

-Set up post-visit messages to thank patients, request reviews, or share follow-up care instructions, all sent automatically, with a human tone.
+Set up post-visit messages to thank patients, manage reviews & reputation by sending request reviews, or share follow-up care instructions, all sent automatically, with a human tone.

 Emitrr AI - Book a demo